cramirezpe/QSO_clustering_analysis/Meetings/meetings_notes.md

 **NEXXT STEPS**

-- [ ] Check dndz poisson errors.
+- [x] Check dndz poisson errors.
-- [ ] Check bias normalization evolution in redshift.
+- [x] Check bias normalization evolution in redshift.
-- [ ] New 2LPT realisation with input biases around in_b=2.
+- [x] New 2LPT realisation with input biases around in_b=2.

-# 13/01/21
+# 13/01/22
 César generated a new 2LPT run with different randoms to check two things:
 - Whether a realisation with new randoms will still have the same slop in the bias_parameter vs effective_bias plot.
 - Show a plot with a wide range of bias values.